eddvf/mpi_nmos_is10/README.md

 The `.env` file acts as the single source of truth for the entire lab.
 The variables below are categorized by their function to help you identify which settings must match your physical environment and which are logical choices.

 ### 1. Physical Network Configuration (Critical)
 These variables **must** match the physical network your host machine is connected to.
-Because we use the `macvlan` driver, containers attach directly to your LAN like physical devices[cite: 16].
+Because we use the `macvlan` driver, containers attach directly to your LAN like physical devices.